Edwin Ko (高明澂)

 Image: Mapping Crow Oral Histories project.

-Attitudes and ideologies towards texts in language revitalization Language revitalization Discourse Language documentation
+Attitudes and ideologies towards traditional texts in language revitalization Language revitalization Discourse Language documentation

 In many indigenous language revitalization contexts, there are many uncertainties in how texts can and should be used.
 Drawing from data collected through an international online survey and follow-up interviews, I examine attitudes towards texts and the factors that infuence them.
 I also consider prospects and challenges of using texts and how they are reflective of ideologies about language.
 I suggest that the varied and creative ways in which texts have been used in language revitalization offer multiple pathways for language revitalization practitioners to enact change and construct meaningful cultures for themselves.